harshitlalpura/Liteapp/Pods/ZLImageEditor/README.md

 ### <a id="ChangeLog"></a>Change Log
 > [More logs](https://github.com/longitachi/ZLImageEditor/blob/master/CHANGELOG.md)
 ```
-● 1.0.7
-    Fix the bug that crop does not work.
-● 1.0.6
-    Revert the code for image compression.
-● 1.0.5
+● 1.2.1
+  Add:
+    Optimize the undo and redo function in the image editor.
+All operations support undo and redo.
+    Dutch support added.
+    Supports setting the default font for text stickers.
   Fix:
-    Fix the bug of changing the background color of the image after editing.
+    Fix the bug that text stickers are not displayed when typing in Arabic.
+● 1.1.8.1, 1.1.8.2 - 1.1.8 Patch
+  Fix:
+    Disable TextView when user ends editing.
-● 1.0.4
+● 1.1.8
   Add:
-    Support adjusting the brightness and contrast and saturation of an image.
-    Support Indonesian.
-    Support chained calls.
-    Support customize images.
+    Text stickers support display background color.
 ...
 ```

 ### <a id="Languages"></a>Languages
-🇨🇳 Chinese, 🇺🇸 English, 🇯🇵 Japanese, 🇫🇷 French, 🇩🇪 German, 🇷🇺 Russian, 🇻🇳 Vietnamese, 🇰🇷 Korean, 🇲🇾 Malay, 🇮🇹 Italian, 🇮🇩Indonesian.
+🇨🇳 Chinese (Simplified/Traditional), 🇺🇸 English, 🇯🇵 Japanese, 🇫🇷 French, 🇩🇪 German, 🇺🇦 Ukranian, 🇷🇺 Russian, 🇻🇳 Vietnamese, 🇰🇷 Korean, 🇲🇾 Malay, 🇮🇹 Italian, 🇮🇩 Indonesian, 🇪🇸 Spanish, 🇵🇹 Portuguese, 🇹🇷 Turkey, 🇸🇦 Arabic, 🇳🇱 Dutch.

 ### <a id="Installation"></a>Installation
 There are four ways to use ZLImageEditor in your project: